andradepsa/bitcoin-2.0/README.md

 > **The original Bitcoin showed us the path.
 Bitcoin 2.0 ensures there is a path to follow.**
 >
 > **We are not changing Bitcoin.
 We are ensuring it has a future.**

+## 🚀 The Fundamental Choice

+### We Stand at a Crossroads

+Do we preserve Bitcoin's ideological purity and accept inevitable functional degradation?

+**Or do we adapt the protocol to ensure its utility and survival for future generations?**

+**This is not a problem for 2140 - it's a discussion we need to have NOW.**

+### 💭 The Urgency of the Debate

+The Bitcoin community must step out of its comfort zone of traditional technical debates and face this inevitable demographic reality.
+The decisions we make today will determine whether Bitcoin becomes a lasting legacy for humanity or a historical curiosity from a primitive digital era.

+**The question is not whether there will be massive Bitcoin losses across generations - the question is what we will do about it.**

+---

 ## 📊 Practical Example of First Cycles